Gerg/envoy_http2_tls_no_alpn/README.md

 Current limitations:
 1. We don't currently have a good way to read the HTTP/2 frames in the response body.
 We have to copy & paste a bunch of private code from the `http2` package to read the frames.
-1. It is currently using a `tls.Client`, and the same techniques might not work for a `httputil.ReverseProxy`
 1. Probably some other stuff

 Current anti-limitations (previous limitations we resolved):
+1. It works using either a `tls.Client` or a `httputil.ReverseProxy`
 1. In the HTTP/2 case, it issues only a single request
 1. Because it shares the TCP connection from the Upgrade request, it re-uses the same TCP connection
 1. It no longer depends on ALPN to use HTTP/2 for the second connection